-The connections to the indoor units and to the heat exchanger unit, and all indoor units and the heat exchanger unit itself should also be leak and vacuum tested.
+The connections to the indoor units and all indoor units should also be leak and vacuum tested.
 Keep any possible (field supplied) field piping valves open as well.

 Refer to the indoor unit installation manual for more details.
 Leak test and vacuum drying should be done before the power supply is set to the unit.
-If not, see also the flow chart earlier described in this chapter (see "16.3.1 About checking the refrigerant piping" [▶ 78]).
+If not, see also the flow chart earlier described in this chapter (see "17.3.1 About checking the refrigerant piping" [▶80]).

-16.3.4 To perform a leak test
+17.3.4 To perform a leak test